 The two I was told are really nice, are:

-One option is always to ask for mobile camps to sleep in the dunes, but this will most likely be normal tents without any comforts like bathrooms, etc. But definitely an unforgettable experience!
+One option to sleep in the dunes is with mobile camps, but this is in normal tents that you bring with you on the camels and it is without any comforts like bathrooms, etc. But definitely an unforgettable experience!

 Where and what to eat